 Fancy a Jam Pictures create short form drama and comedy content for a variety of audiences and platforms.
-The company was born in 2014 at the University for the Creative Arts when students from various creative disciplines teamed together to do what they love: make films!
-Since it's conception the team of Fancy a Jam have grown in size and in skill.
+The company was born in 2013 when 5 friends from various creative disciplines teamed together to do what they love: make films!
+Since it's conception the team has grown in size and in skill.
 It is our mission statement to bring new and exciting comedy-drama content to the world, whilst subverting genres, surprising audiences and honing our original voice.

 Our story begins in 2014 with the production of our first short film "Sunday Dinner with the Morgans" - a dark comedy that allowed the viewer to voyeur into the lives of four members of the Morgan household.
 The short found success on both sides of the Atlantic, playing at over 20 festivals in 6 countries and winning various awards including a southern regional Royal Television Society 2015 award and a Best Undergrad award at the Learning on Screen 2015.